SpaceAdvocates/SpaceAdvocatesWebsite/README.md

 1. Download, install, and update the latest version of [Wordpress](http://wordpress.org/download/).
 2. Clone this repository into `/wp-content/themes/` and activate the SpaceAdvocatesWebsite theme in the WordPress Dashboard.
-3. Open the theme directory in terminal and run `npm install` to pull in all Grunt dependencies.
+3. Open the theme directory in terminal and run `npm install` to pull in Grunt and all its tools.
 4. Run `grunt` to execute tasks.
 5. Code as you will.